 This step by step diy project is about 7 ft tall barn chicken coop plans.
 I have designed this small chicken coop with a barn roof, so you can get the job done in a few days and so you can comply with the building codes.
 You can make adjustments to my plans, if you need something bigger or easier to build.
-Take a look over the rest of my woodworking plans, if you want to get more building inspiration.
+Moreover, make a look over the rest of my woodworking plans, if you want to get more building inspiration.

 When buying the lumber, you should select the planks with great care, making sure they are straight and without any visible flaws (cracks, knots, twists, decay).
 Investing in cedar or other weather resistant lumber is a good idea, as it will pay off on the long run.
 Use a spirit level to plumb and align the components, before inserting the galvanized screws, otherwise the project won’t have a symmetrical look.
 If you have all the materials and tools required for the project, you could get the job done in about a day.